 - All positions require ability to work independently and efficiently, reliability, excellent research and communication skills, and the ability to work well with other staff members.

-- No other award (whether fellowship or service-related) may be held concurrently with this internship without special permission from the dean.
+- No other award (whether fellowship or training-related) may be held concurrently with this internship without special permission from the dean.

 - As part of the application process, top-ranked candidates will be invited for an interview with Graduate School administrative staff.